ke-zhang-rd/krystal/docs/source/decorator.rst

   # newfunc
   # func3 2 3

-Again, decorator is nothing more than the literal meaning of word decorator and it even makes sense visually, it decorates others by ``X = dec(X)``.
+Again, decorator is nothing more than the literal meaning of word decorator and it even makes sense visually, it decorates others by ``x = dec(x)``.

 Don't use this code
 -------------------